-Who works in a retail store knows how hard work it is and how much commitment is required.
+Who works in retail knows how hard work it is and how much commitment is required.

-The taste of freedom arrived just after one year of marriage when we decided to quit our job and went abroad to learn a foreign language.
-We were young and hungry.
-We were excited about the new adventure, but unfortunately, weeks have gone without any job opportunity.
+The taste of time freedom arrived just after one year of marriage when we decided to quit our job and went abroad to work.
+We were so young and hungry.
+Although we’re excited about the new adventure, unfortunately, weeks have gone without any sign of a job opportunity.

-As a young couple having minimal life experience, we fell in love with the freelance lifestyle immediately.
-Sadly one year later, our business contracts and work permits expired.
+As a young couple having minimal life experience, we fell in love immediately with the time freedom we had.
+The independence and the feeling of you don’t have a boss is priceless.
+One year later, our business contracts and work permits expired.
 We couldn’t get an extension for our agreement, so we packed up and went back to our homeland.

-I thought, in the trill of success, I would succeed in any business in the future.
+In the trill of freedom, I thought I would succeed in any business, after all.
 I was twenty-five years old at that time.
-So I started a new business, but that was required different skills.
+So I started a new business, my profile was trading goods in the marketplace.